maslick/formuljar/README.md

 * Test: https://formuljar-test.maslick.ru

 ## :bulb: Motivation
-Often times businesses need a simple static web form to get user feedback and/or generate sales leads, so that users fill out a web form with their contact data.
+Often times businesses need a simple static web form to get user feedback and/or generate sales leads, so that customers fill out a web form with their contact data.
-The business then needs to get a notification (e.g. via Telegram) and store user info in a document (e.g. Google Spreadsheets).
+The business then needs to get a notification (e.g. via Telegram) and store customer info in a document (e.g. Google Spreadsheets).

 The integration part with 3rd party services is pretty much straightforward.
 However, several **challenges** may arise: